 How Different Categories Impact Your Strategy

-- Financial Pain Points: Your approach should be to provide value-based pricing, discounts, or reasonably priced solutions if clients are worried about expenses.
-In this instance, the goal is to increase accessibility to goods and services without compromising their quality;
+- Financial pain points: Your strategy should be to offer value-based pricing, discounts, or affordably priced solutions if the clients are concerned about the expenses.
+In such cases, the aim is to make goods and services more accessible without lowering their quality;

-- Productivity Pain Points: Your approach should concentrate on offering tools, procedures, or solutions that help save time or optimize your clients' workflows if they suffer from time limitations or inefficiencies;
+- Productivity pain points: Your strategy should focus on providing tools, processes, or solutions that cut time or make your customer's workflows more efficient if they have to deal with a lack of time or inefficiency;

 How To Address Customer Pain Points To Improve Your Service Experience?